Alejogb1/job-board/blog-data/what-causes-the-non-existent-layout-release-uuid-flow-import-error.md

 id: "what-causes-the-non-existent-layout-release-uuid-flow-import-error"
 ---

-Okay, let's unpack this “Non-existent Layout Release UUID” Flow import error, something I've definitely bumped into a few times, and it's less about a simple bug and more about how Flow handles versioning and dependencies.
+, let's unpack this “Non-existent Layout Release UUID” Flow import error, something I've definitely bumped into a few times, and it's less about a simple bug and more about how Flow handles versioning and dependencies.
 It’s the kind of error that initially looks baffling, but the root cause is often surprisingly consistent once you’ve seen it enough.

 The core issue lies in how Flow, particularly in a collaborative development setting, manages the relationship between visual layout definitions and the actual code that references them.
 Think of a ‘Layout Release UUID’ as a version tag, an identifier for a specific version of your layout.
 When you're importing a Flow from another source – another developer's workspace, a version control system, or even a different environment – Flow expects that layout’s definition to exist exactly as it was when the Flow was originally built.
 The error message, then, is your system saying, “Hey, I can’t find a layout with *this* specific version tag.”